kagfupanda/prd-new/README.md

-## Create Inventory Management System using NodeJS, MongoDB with an AngularJS client.
+## Inventory Management System using NodeJS, MongoDB with an AngularJS client.

-Create Inventory Management System using NodeJS, MongoDB with an AngularJS client.
+Inventory Management System using NodeJS, MongoDB with an AngularJS client.

 #### Requirements
+1. MongoDB
+2. NodeJS
+3. Bootstrap css
+4. AngularJS
+5. html

-Install the following 2 softwares
+Install the following softwares:
 * Node http://nodejs.org/
 * MongoDB https://www.mongodb.org/

 #### Install
-To start the application, run the following 2 commands in command prompt.
+To start the application, run the following commands in command prompt.

 Start mongodb
 -----------------------
-Windows
-browse into your mongodb installation folder and into the bin directory Run mongod.exe
+In Windows: browse into your mongodb installation folder and into the bin directory Run mongod.exe

-C:\Program Files\MongoDB 2.6 Standard\bin\mongod.exe
+Run following from the root of the web application:
 * npm install
 * node server